-- You will be working in a team of 5 students (including yourself). - You will get to choose your own teams. - Each sprint, someone on your team will be Product Owner, and another person will be Scrum Master.
-These roles will change each sprint. - When someone is serving as Scrum Master, they aren't required to take part in development/implementation that sprint.
+- You will be working in a team of 5 students (including yourself). - You will get to choose your own teams. - Each Sprint, someone on your team will be Product Owner, and another person will be Scrum Master.
+These roles can change each Sprint.